 Remove Old Backups

-Click on the General tab, then find the entry for Location.
+Click on the General tab, then find the entry for location.
 This should show a file path, with a button labelled Show on the right.

 Clearing Down Previews

-To delete the Lightroom previews simply delete the Lightroom Catalogue Previews.lrdata file.
-Your filename may be different depending on how you named your catalogue but it will end in Previews.lrdata.
+file.
+Your filename may differ depending on how you named your catalogue, but it will end up in Previews.lrdata.

 Clearing the Lightroom Cache